-Since 2005, it has been proved that H is indeed present in the plants, which could already have been the case from 2001 to 2004, except that it could not be verified.
+Since 2005, it has been proved that 3H is indeed present in the plants, which could already have been the case from 2001 to 2004, except that it could not be verified.
 Since 2006, the return of the detection limit to around 25 - 30 Bq/kg and around 4 - 19 Bq/kg of dry matter in 2010 has permitted to measure the tritium content with sufficient accuracy.
 Since 2011 the detection limits are similar to those of the period 2006-2009.

-From 2006 until 2012, it seems that less H has been detected whereas the detection limits remained at the same level.
+From 2006 until 2012, it seems that less 3H has been detected whereas the detection limits remained at the same level.
 One can assume that this illustrates that less tritium is present in the environment.
-In 2013, the detection of H is significantly higher although the detected values itself are barely significant.
-This may be due to a quality improvements of all conditioning and/or measurement processes of radioactivity.In 2014, again H is less frequently detected.
-It should be noted that the amounts detected in recent years are barely above the detection limits.
+In 2013, the detection of 3H is significantly higher although the detected values itself are barely significant.
+This may be due to a quality improvements of all conditioning and/or measurement processes of radioactivity.
+In 2014 and 2015, again 3H is less frequently detected.
+It should be noted that the amounts detected in recent years and, especially in 2015 where the detection limits have been greatly improved, are barely above the detection limits.